 It was NEVER His intention for us to get hurt.
 I, for one, needed to know that He cares.

 It is painful when children suffer at the hands of the adults in their lives and no one takes notice nor cares and then brushes off the lose of their childhood as "part of life" and that they should just "grow up and get over it."
 Especially when that lose includes sexual abuse.

-A couple years went by and our relationship had really blossomed into a great friendship and then again He pointed to my past and I finally lashed out at Him but in the middle of my fury He gave me a vision and said three words that stopped my hate dead in it's tracks -- "I'm so sorry."
+A couple years went by and our relationship had really blossomed into a great friendship and then again He pointed me to my past and I finally lashed out at Him but in the middle of my fury He gave me a vision and said three words that stopped my hate dead in it's track:

 |He weeps for us.|

 I cried for what felt like forever as He spoke His love over me and His promise of protection.

 I didn't realize that I was serving a God that cared about healing my past wounds.
 I didn't know that our relationship had become so intimate that He would apologize to His own creation.
 Nor did I think that something like that was even possible.

 I had been reading the Bible and Jesus spoke of having that sort of intimacy with God if we surrendered our lives to Him but I didn't believe it until then.
 Which is a good thing because in the following year, 2016, my past punched me so hard in the face that if God had not worked with me earlier I would have been crushed by the weight of it's darkness.